Why is this important?

 What is a Data controller?

 The organisation, which holds the information, and asks a data processor to do something with that data, is known as the Data Controller.
-CARE Fertility Group Ltd is the data controller for the purposes of the Act and can be contacted at John Webster House, 6 Lawrence Drive, Nottingham Business Park, Nottingham NG8 6PZ.
+CARE Fertility Group Ltd and its Clinics are recognised as Data Controllers for the purposes of the Act and can be contacted at John Webster House, 6 Lawrence Drive, Nottingham Business Park, Nottingham NG8 6PZ.

-As Data Controller, we are registered with the Information Commissioners Office, the ICO
+As Data Controller, each Clinic is registered with the Information Commissioners Office, the ICO

 What information do we collect about you?